williamollio/learning_docker/README.md

 On production never use node:latest since it will pull a new version depending on the release.
 That may break dependencies which won't be compatible with the next version.

-# Exercise : Build your own nginx container (NOT DONE FOR NOW)
+# Exercise : Build your own nginx container

 Go to the according folder, every files that you need are already there.
 Requirements :